-With a price tag of $649, the Arc’teryx Patera is a top-shelf parka.
+With a price tag of $649, the Arc’teryx Patera is a top-shelf winter parka.
 As we mentioned above, you certainly get what you pay for, but for a casual, in-town jacket that might be worn primarily for short, one-block commutes between the bus and the office, it’s overkill.
 On the other hand, The North Face’s Arctic Parka ($299) will cost you half as much and still provide the warmth and waterproofing that you need.
 There are certainly downsides to the Arctic—many users complain about the fit, the jacket doesn’t have the same kind of agility as the Patera, and we found the build to be noticeably heavy on the shoulders and arms.
-And while its 100-percent down fill means the Arctic is slightly warmer, it doesn’t provide the same level of assurance in wet weather.
+And while the Arctic features synthetic fill in moisture-prone areas, its non-Gore-Tex shell simply doesn’t provide the same level of assurance in wet weather.
 All in all, the Arc’teryx is certainly the better jacket, but in most situations, the TNF will be ample—and it comes with a more casual look, which many will love.

 The Patagonia Tres 3-in-1 Parka is another great option for wet winters, with waterproofing and warmth similar to the Patera.
 As a bonus, the Tres is designed as three jackets in one (a waterproof, windproof shell, a baffled-down jacket, and the ability to combine the two), and at $599, it’s still $50 less than the Patera.
 You don’t get quite the same level of wet-weather assurance—the Tres is stuffed exclusively with 100-percent recycled down, compared to the Arc’teryx’s synthetic insulation in moisture-prone areas.
 Furthermore, the Tres is a full pound heavier than the Patera, and 3 pounds 3 ounces can end up being a lot of weight resting on your shoulders.
 All told, the Tres is a more affordable choice for budget-conscious shoppers who still want a high-quality parka from a consistently dependable company (three jackets for the price of one!), but the Patera still stands out as the more sleek, protective, and well-designed jacket.